OK3162022/OK3162022/README.md

 - 👋 Hi, I’m Omar.
 Graduate from faculty of Economics and political science.
 Don't ask me about Economics of Egypt nor politics.
 I'm only good at stats
-- 👀 I’m interested in Statistics and Quantitative Finance and everything in between.
+- 👀 I’m interested in Quantitative Finance and everything in between.
-- 🌱 I’m currently learning Stats too
+- 🌱 I’m currently learning geospatial data analysis
 - 📫 How to reach me o.abouyoussef73@gmail.com

 <!---